Alishbaaaa/Gemini-AI-Clone/README.md

 1. Clone this repository.
 2. Navigate to the project directory.
+3. Generate your own Gemini Api Key and add it in the 'gemini.js' file
-3. Start the server using `npm run dev`.
+4. Start the server using `npm run dev`.